 No, that’s not a list of celebrities who have been papped tumbling tipsily out of taxis, or who eat only organic macrobiotic algae or insist on traveling with an albino pet monkey named Zoolander.
 Rather, it’s a red carpet rundown of stars who have been spotted in one of Europe’s hottest destinations—the historic walled city of Dubrovnik, abutting the Adriatic Sea.

-“In Dubrovnik, people don’t care if you’re famous,” shrugs Marco, the youthful chauffeur ferrying me from the airport to the new Sheraton Dubrovnik Riviera Hotel.
+“In Dubrovnik, people don’t care if you’re famous,” shrugs Marco, the youthful chauffeur ferrying me from the airport to the chic Sheraton Dubrovnik Riviera Hotel.
 The fact that Hollywood’s elite can visit without being harassed—or, in some cases, even recognized–by locals is a big part of the city’s celebrity appeal.

 As he navigates the curvaceous Dalmatian Coast, Marco tells me about the first time he was sent to the airport to greet Emilia Clarke, better known to “Game of Thrones” fans as Daenerys Targaryen.
 The popular HBO series introduced “the pearl of the Adriatic” to millions of viewers when it adopted Dubrovnik as a stand-in for King’s Landing in season two; countless scenes have been shot here ever since.
 But to Marco, “Emilia Clarke” was just a name on a card he held at the arrivals gate.

 “Everyone was staring, and I said, ‘What’s wrong with me?
 Why do you look?’
 Someone said, ‘Just Google the name.’”
 For the record, Marco maintains the dragon-taming queen remains unaffected by her fame.
 “I offered to help with the luggage, but she refused.
 Nice girl.
 Crazy—but positive crazy.
 Lots of tattoos,” he adds, lost in a moment’s reverie.